wizzdev-pl/esp32_examples/README.md

 python3 scripts/upload_scripts.py

 ```
+The deafault port for these scripts is  */dev/ttyUSB0*, but if your device is connected to a different one use: `--port` argument and specify your target port.

 You need to upload MicroPython firmware only once.
 After uploading scripts to esp32 press "EN" button.

 ## Viewing website hosted on ESP:

-After the scripts are uploaded, on every startup ESP will act as an Wifi Access Point (AP) with SSID: **Wizzdev AP** that you can connect to.
+After the scripts are uploaded, on every startup ESP will act as an Wifi Access Point (AP) with SSID: **WizzDev AP** that you can connect to.

 When connected to AP, open http://192.168.4.1/  (this is the board's default IP address)
 in your browser and you will see a simple website that is being hosted on ESP.